 The Hateful Eight (2015) Director: Quentin Tarantino

-The film was distributed The Weinstein Company, but after the highly public allegations of sexual abuse against Harvey Weinstein, Tarantino ended his relationship with The Weinstein Company.
+The film was distributed The Weinstein Company, but after the highly public allegations of sexual abuse against Harvey Weinstein, Tarantino ended his relationship with Harvey Weinstein.
+Speculations continue to this day.

 The concept behind The Hateful Eight is brilliant, even though the film received lackluster reviews and wasn’t a great box office success due to controversial comments Tarantino made about police officers (no surprises there) and other standard criticisms from academia of racial and gender portrayals in the film.